Brighten your home with these easy DIY heart string lights.

-- Place the heart shaped cookie cutter on to a sheet of shrink plastic and draw around it.
+1..
+First, place the heart-shaped cookie cutter onto a sheet of shrink plastic and draw around it.
 Then cut out the heart shape.

-- Repeat until you have as many heart shapes you need for the heart string lights.
+Cut out as many heart shapes as you would want on the string of heart lights.

 Now all you need to do is decide where you’re going to hang the string heart lights and then plug them in.